vwkd/didi/src/block.md

 };
 ```

-- beware: don't forget to make block a statement as well, not just contents ❗️
+- block itself is value, must be statement or expression
 - can also match

 ```